-The search delivered 570 million results for 5G, higher than those for some entire countries, and “only” 227 million fewer than for 4G that has been around for years and was promoted for years before that.
+The search delivered 570 million results for 5G, higher than those for some entire countries.
+“Only” 227 million fewer than for 4G has been around for years and was promoted for years before that.
 And 5G isn’t even here yet.
-So yes, marketing works and for 5G its results are truly stupendous, and now that 5G is actually very close to fruition, it’s making an already complex topic even more confusing.
+So yes, marketing works and its results are truly stupendous!
+And now that it is actually very close to fruition, it’s making an already complex topic even more confusing.

-So where are we, really, with 5G?
-We’re edging our way into it in stages, first of which arrived as fixed wireless access (FWA) when Verizon rolled out its 5G Home offering in Sacramento and three other cities in October, making it the first actual 5G deployment.
+So where are we, really, with it?
+We’re edging our way into it in stages, the first of which arrived as fixed wireless access (FWA) when Verizon rolled out its 5G Home offering in Sacramento and three other cities in October, making it the first actual 5G deployment.
 It’s essentially a limited version of its Fios fiber-to-the-home offering delivered wirelessly at 28 GHz – except faster.
-Downstream speeds are guaranteed to be at least 300 Mb/s and up to 1 Gb/s in the best conditions, and the company says it will double them in 6 months.
+Downstream speeds are guaranteed to be at least 300 Mb/s and up to 1 Gb/s in the best conditions.
+And the company says it will double them in 6 months.”

-In AT&T’s case, their marketing has backfired, making it a target for Verizon and T-Mobile, which are having a field day refuting 5G Evolution.
-To be fair, AT&T released a statement last April “Setting the Record Straight on 5G Evolution”, noting that it is “evolving” to 5G rather than providing it now.
+In AT&T’s case, its marketing has backfired, making it a target for Verizon and T-Mobile, which are having a field day refuting 5G Evolution.
+To be fair, AT&T released a statement last April “Setting the Record Straight on 5G Evolution”, noting that it is “evolving” rather than providing it now.
 Will customers get that message?
 Probably not.

-As for 5G smartphones, it’s likely that the first devices that could reasonably be called 5G-capable will be available later this year with big announcements at CES this month and at Mobile World Congress next month.
-All will be Android phones as Apple always until the technology is fully cooked before offering it, so don’t expect a 5G iPhone until 2020.
+As for smartphones, it’s likely that the first devices that could reasonably be called 5G-capable will be available later this year with big announcements at CES this month and at Mobile World Congress next month.
+All will be Android phones as Apple always until the technology is fully cooked before offering it.
+So don’t expect a 5G iPhone until 2020.

 A smartphone showing 5G Evolution as the service, which it is – but it’s not 5G.